Errors-in-variables regression for dependent data with estimated error covariance matrix: To prewhiten or not?: Proof of Theorem , Corollary , and Theorem

-By Conditions \ref{asp:moment}--\ref{asp:mixing} and the central limit theorem for random fields \citep[Corollary 1]{JP09-MR2525996}, the entries of $p^{1/2}[Q_{ww}(I_{p})-E\{Q_{ww}(I_{p})\}]$ on or below the diagonal admit the asymptotic normality with zero means and the asymptotic covariance matrix given in \eqref{eq:Qzz-var}.
+By Conditions \ref{asp:moment}(i) and \ref{asp:mixing}, and the central limit theorem for random fields \citep[Corollary 1]{JP09-MR2525996}, the entries of $p^{1/2}(S_{we}-ES_{we})$ on or below the diagonal admit the asymptotic normality with zero means and the asymptotic covariance matrix given in \eqref{eq:Qzz-var}.
+Therefore, by the asymptotic expansion in \eqref{eq:asymptotic-expression} and the asymptotic covariance matrix in \eqref{eq:beta-var}, the asymptotic normality result in \eqref{eq:TLS-estimator-asymptotic-normality} follows.
+This completes the proof of (i).